pachun/update_tags/README.md

 ### The Problem

 Tagging posts in jekyll is straightforward if you can use [plugins like this one][1].
 However, [GitHub Pages only supports a set of whitelisted plugins][2] and I don't see any blog-post-tagging related helpers in that list.
 To make tags work with GitHub Pages, you need to create an index page for each of your tags, which is painful.
+[Read more][3]

 ### The Solution